KanchanaT98/APPOINTMENT-BOOKING-SYSTEM-FRONTEND/README.md

 # React + Vite

+In oreder to run the server locally:
+Download the repository and save it locally, open the folder from an IDE and hit 'npm run dev' in a terminal.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: